 Before you and your designer can come up with a floor plan layout that makes sense, you’ve got to grab some basic measurements of your existing space.
 Use the kitchen measurement guide below to help you measure your kitchen with cabinets, appliances, openings and walls.
-Watch the video below to see a step-by-step guide on sketching your new kitchen and measuring the space for the remodel.

 Download a printable checklist and kitchen cabinet template on how to measure your kitchen in seven simple steps: